 The Global Accessibility News (GAN) is the online newsletter operated by the Global Alliance on Accessible Technologies and Environments (GAATES).
 GAN has over 42,000 subscribers and distributes an e-newsletter weekly via email and RSS feed, and maintains the stories on the GlobalAccessibilityNews.com website.
-Aqeel Qureshi is the founder and long-time editor of GAN.
+Aqeel Qureshi is the founder and former editor of GAN.

 Techbility has recently undertaken the full redevelopment and modernization of the GAN website giving it a cleaner, modern look, updating functionality and search capabilities and ensuring it is fully mobile responsive.

 The Global Alliance for Media and Gender (GAMAG) is a worldwide movement to promote gender equality in and through media, and has grown to unite over 800 organizations and individuals in advancing gender equality in media organizational policy and content production.
 The Alliance was launched by and continues to be sustained by UNESCO.
 Given its broad constituency of stakeholders and contributors, it is essential to have an online web presence that is inclusive of all members of society, including persons with disabilities.